 MIDAS Knowledge Base

-Why can't a user limited to being able to modify/delete their "own bookings" only not do so?When a MIDAS user is limited to being able to only modify and/or delete their "own bookings", only those bookings for which they are the "owner" may be modified/deleted by the user.
+Why can't a user limited to only modify/delete their own bookings not do so?When a MIDAS user is limited to being able to only modify and/or delete their "own bookings", only those bookings for which they are the "owner" may be modified/deleted by the user.

 A user is considered the "owner" of any tentative or confirmed booking which they themselves have added to the booking system, or of any booking request which they have themselves approved.

 For example, if User A makes a booking request, and User B approves it (to convert the booking request into an actual booking), User B is the owner of the booking (not the requestor, User A).

 Therefore, if both User A and B's permissions are set such that they can each only modify their "own bookings", only User B would be able to modify the booking request they approved on behalf of User A.